nafiesl/SimpleCrudGenerator/readme.md

 # Laravel Simple CRUD Generator

-This is a package to create simple CRUD on your Laravel 5.4 application.
+An artisan `make:crud` command to create a simple CRUD feature on your Laravel 5.4 application.

 > **Development in progress**